courtois-neuromod/AuditoryData_pipeline/README.md

 The dataset used for this project has been acquired through multiple sessions with each participant between November 2018 and June 2022.
 Multiple clinical tests were performed including:
--  Otoscopic inspection of the external auditory canal and tympanic membrane
+  -Otoscopic inspection of the external auditory canal and tympanic membrane -Tympanometry
--  Tympanometry
--  Stapedial reflex test
+  -Stapedial reflex test
--  Pure-tone audiometry
+  -Pure-tone audiometry
-    -  Regular/clinical frequency range (250 Hz - 8 kHz)
+      -Regular/clinical frequency range (250 Hz - 8 kHz)
-    -  Extended/Ultra-high frequency range (9 - 20 kHz)
+      -Extended/Ultra-high frequency range (9 - 20 kHz)
--  Matrix speech-in-noise perception test
+  -Matrix speech-in-noise perception test
-    -  Primary language of the participant: French or English (for all participants)
-    -  Secondary language of the participant: French or English (for 5 out of the 6 participants)
+      -Primary language of the participant: French or English (for all participants) -Secondary language of the participant: French or English (for 5 out of the 6 participants) -Otoacoustic emissions
--  Otoacoustic emissions
-    -  Transiant-evoked otoacoustic emissions (TEOAE)
+      -Transiant-evoked otoacoustic emissions (TEOAE)
-    -  Distortion product otoacoustic emissions (DPOAE) with an L1/L2 ratio of 65/55 dB SPL
-    -  DPOAE Growth function (DP Growth) for 2 kHz, 4 kHz and 6 kHz
+      -Distortion product otoacoustic emissions (DPOAE) with an L1/L2 ratio of 65/55 dB SPL -DPOAE Growth function (DP Growth) for 2 kHz, 4 kHz and 6 kHz

 Baseline data were acquired for each of these tests when the participants joined the project (November 2018 - July 2019) and at the beginning of the monitoring protocol (January - February 2021).
 Three different combinations of those tests were then designed as experimental conditions and a random sequence of conditions was assigned to each participant.